 U.S. Route 460 in Virginia

 At the insistence of former Governor McDonnell, the Virginia Department of Transportation pushed forward a $1.8 billion project to build an unnecessary, destructive new 55-mile highway parallel to the existing Route 460 between Petersburg and Suffolk.
 This proposal would have destroyed thousands of acres of forests and farmland, and over 600 acres of wetlands—more than any other project in Virginia since the Clean Water Act was passed in 1972.
-Roughly $300 million of taxpayer funds were spent on the project without a shovel ever hitting the ground.

 New Report Offers Less Costly and Less Destructive Plan for U.S. Route 460